d-stoll/attio-stripe/README.md

 Puh, hope you stayed until the end here.
 But now your workspace is ready to go.
 The app has configured everything else for you automatically.

+### 5. Set currency

+By default, USD is configured as currency.
+If you are using another currency you have to change the currency on the following attributes of the `Invoices` object:

+- Total
+- Amount Due
+- Amount Overpaid
+- Amount Paid
+- Amount Remaining
+- Amount Shipping
+- Applied Amount
+- Ending Balance
+- Starting Balance
+- Subtotal
+- Subtotal Excluding Tax
+- Total Excluding Tax

 ## License